leukeleu/django-dbbackup/README.txt

 MANAGEMENT COMMANDS
 -------------------
-DBBackup  - Backup your database to the specified storage.
+dbbackup  - Backup your database to the specified storage.
 By default this
             will backup all databases specified in your settings.py file and will not delete any old backups.
 You can optionally specify a server name to be included in the backup filename.
             >> dbbackup [-s <servername>] [-d <database>] [--clean] [--compress] [--encrypt]

-DBRestore - Restore your database from the specified storage.
+dbrestore - Restore your database from the specified storage.
 By default this
             will lookup the latest backup and restore from that.
 You may optionally specify a servername if you you want to backup a database image that was created from a different server.
 You may